King George V of the United Kingdom

 In 1901, after the accession of King Edward VII, George and Mary toured the British Empire, visiting Malta, Ceylon (now Sri Lanka), South Africa, Australia, New Zealand, and Canada.
 In 1906, they toured India and then traveled to Spain for the wedding of George’s first cousin Princess Victoria Eugenie of Battenberg to King Alfonso XIII of Spain.
 Soon afterward, George and Mary traveled to Norway for the coronation of King Haakon VII, George’s first cousin, and Queen Maud, George’s sister.

 On May 6, 1910, George’s father King Edward VII died and George became King.
 His coronation was held at Westminster Abbey on June 22, 1911.
-In December of 1911, King George V and Queen Mary traveled to India for the Delhi Durbar where they were presented as Emperor and Empress of India.
+In December 1911, King George V and Queen Mary traveled to India for the Delhi Durbar where they were presented as Emperor and Empress of India.

 Certainly, the most difficult period of George V’s reign was the years of World War I when the United Kingdom and its allies were at war with the Central Powers, led by the German Empire.
 Not only did about 1 million people from the United Kingdom and its colonies die, but the war pitted royal family against royal family.
 George was the first cousin of Wilhelm II, German Emperor and King of Prussia.
-He was also the first cousin to both Nicholas II, Emperor of All Russia, who was overthrown in 1917, and his wife who was born Princess Alix of Hesse and by Rhine.
+He was also the first cousin to both Nicholas II, Emperor of All Russia, who was overthrown in 1917, and his wife, born Princess Alix of Hesse and by Rhine.
 At first, the British government offered asylum to Nicholas and his family, but the offer was later withdrawn.
 Nicholas and his family remained in Russia and all were executed in 1918.
-In 1919, Nicholas II’s mother Maria Feodorovna (George’s maternal aunt, born Dagmar of Denmark), and other members of the extended Russian Imperial Family were rescued from Crimea by British ships.
+In 1919, Nicholas II’s mother Maria Feodorovna (George’s maternal aunt, born Dagmar of Denmark) and other members of the extended Russian Imperial Family were rescued from Crimea by British ships.

 King George V, on the right, with his first cousin Nicholas II, Emperor of All Russia; Credit – Wikipedia

 During World War I, on July 17, 1917, King George V issued a proclamation changing the name of the British Royal Family from the German Saxe-Coburg and Gotha to the English Windsor, due to the anti-German sentiment.
-All of George’s British relatives relinquished their German titles and styles and adopted British-sounding surnames.
+George’s British relatives relinquished their German titles and styles and adopted British-sounding surnames.
 The king compensated his male relatives by creating them British peers.
 All this led George’s cousin Kaiser Wilhelm to remark that he would attend a performance of Shakespeare’s “Merry Wives of Saxe-Coburg” at the earliest opportunity.

 George’s relationship with his eldest son and heir Edward, Prince of Wales (known as David in the family, the future King Edward VIII) was strained.
 The king was disappointed in his son’s failure to settle down and appalled by his affairs with married women.
 However, he was fond of his second son Prince Albert (known as Bertie in the family, the future King George VI).
 In 1935, King George V prophetically said of his eldest son, “After I am dead, the boy will ruin himself within 12 months”, and of Prince Albert and his elder daughter Elizabeth, “I pray to God my eldest son will never marry and have children, and that nothing will come between Bertie and Lilibet and the throne.”

-In his final years, King George had a number of problems exacerbated by his habit of smoking including chronic obstructive pulmonary disease and pleurisy.
+In his final years, King George had several problems exacerbated by his habit of smoking including chronic obstructive pulmonary disease and pleurisy.
 On January 15, 1936, King George V went to bed at Sandringham House complaining of a cold, gradually becoming weaker, and drifting in and out of consciousness.
 On January 20, when the king was close to death, his doctors issued a bulletin with words that became famous: “The King’s life is moving peacefully towards its close.”
 As the king lay dying of bronchitis, Bertrand Dawson, 1st Viscount Dawson of Penn, Physician-in-Ordinary to King George V, gave him a lethal injection of cocaine and morphine, thereby hastening the king’s death to ensure that the announcement of the death would appear first in the morning edition of The Times and not in some lesser publication in the afternoon.

 King George’s remains lay in state in Westminster Hall in London, England where an estimated 809,000 filed past his casket.
 As a mark of respect to their father, the king’s four surviving sons, King Edward VIII, Prince Albert, Duke of York, Prince Henry, Duke of Gloucester, and Prince George, Duke of Kent, took the positions of the guards around the catafalque.
 Known as the Vigil of the Princes, it was repeated in 2002 when the casket of Queen Elizabeth The Queen Mother lay in state in Westminster Hall.
 Her four grandsons Charles, Prince of Wales, Prince Andrew, Duke of York, Prince Edward, Earl of Wessex, and David Armstrong-Jones, Viscount Linley took the place of the guards.
 It was then repeated again in 2022 when Queen Elizabeth II’s four children King Charles III, The Princess Royal, The Duke of York, and The Earl of Wessex stood vigil at her coffin.
 In addition, Queen Elizabeth II’s eight grandchildren, The Prince of Wales, The Duke of Sussex, Peter Phillips, Zara Tindall, Princess Beatrice, Princess Eugenie, Lady Louise Windsor, and Viscount Severn, held a vigil around the coffin of their grandmother.